pm67nz/hpc_training/_lessons/005-slurm.md

 #### run_print-args.sl

-A script to demonstrate passing in commandline arguments to an Rscript as part submitting a slurm job

-Output will be captured in the slurm output file
+This script demonstrates how to pass command line arguments from the SLURM job down to an R script.
+Find the output in the slurm output file.

 ```
 sbatch -A project_code run_print-args.sl first second third